nepenth/knowledge-base/README.md

 ### Hiring Practices <a name="hiring-practices"></a>
-"Hiring Practices provides guidance for evaluating potential hires in software engineering roles, focusing on identifying red flags during the interview process."
+The 'Hiring Practices' category in our technical knowledge base focuses on identifying red flags during the recruitment process, providing valuable insights to help software engineers make informed decisions about potential employers.
+It unifies various warning signs that can impact a developer's career growth and job satisfaction.
 *Subcategories: Red Flags Identification*
 *Items: 1*